SU($2$) string tension in the continuum limit using an effective theory of center vortices: the Wilson loop average in the presence of the center vortices - the area law fall-off

 \subsection{The area law fall-off}

-In this subsection, we calculate the partition function $Z[J^C_\mu]$ in Eq. \eqref{partition, vacuum} when the Wilson loop links the vortices.
-Using the definition of the covariant derivative $D_\mu=\partial_\mu-iJ^C_\mu$, \begin{widetext} \end{widetext} which has four exponential terms.
-The first one is,
+In this subsection, we calculate the partition function $Z[J^C_\mu]$ in Eq.~\eqref{partition, vacuum} when the Wilson loop links the vortices.
+Using the definition of the covariant derivative, the path integral weight can then be represented as a product of four exponential factors,